home-assistant/home-assistant.io/source/_integrations/myuplink.markdown

 ## Data updates

-The integration will poll the API for data every 5 minutes.
+The integration will poll the API for data every 60 seconds.
 This polling interval is designed to work within the rate limits of myUplink APIs while providing timely updates.

 ## Known limitations